Paddy McGrath: Senior

 McGrath scored a point against Tyrone in the 2017 National Football League.
-He scored a goal in Donegal's 2017 Ulster Senior Football Championship defeat of Antrim.
+It marked the first occasion on which he had scored for Donegal, in league or in championship.
+McGrath then scored a goal in Donegal's 2017 Ulster Senior Football Championship defeat of Antrim.
 He tore a posterior cruciate ligament and sustained cartilage damage in 2017 while on club duty.
 However, he did not require surgery.
 He did though require a brace on his injured leg, was able to build up muscle around the knee to provide stability to the ligament and returned to the game after six months.

 McGrath won his fourth Ulster Senior Football Championship in 2018, four more than Diver ever did.
 McGrath scored a point in the final against Fermanagh.

 That first senior inter-county medal was repeated in 2019 when McGrath won the National Football League Division 2 title with Donegal for a second time, twice more than Diver ever did.

 McGrath won his fifth Ulster Senior Football Championship in 2019, five more than Diver ever did.

 However, McGrath's 2019 season ended at the All-Ireland quarter-final stage against Mayo in Castlebar when he sustained an anterior cruciate ligament injury, necessitating a prolonged spell out of the game.
 He had only returned to playing for Donegal in the same game, having sustained an earlier injury to his ankle following the final of the 2019 Ulster Senior Football Championship.
 An MRI conducted a few days later revealed a recurrence of his previous posterior cruciate ligament injury, but this time with a necessity for surgery.
 He spent time on crutches and was unable to walk.
 In January 2020, local media reported that McGrath was intending to make his return for the 2020 Ulster Senior Football Championship match against Tyrone.

 McGrath announced his retirement from inter-county football ahead of the 2022 season.